d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

                     direction="xx") #alternative hypothesis direction ("greater","less","two-sided")
 ```

+5. Sketch the null distribution created here.

+\newpage

-5. What value is the null distribution centered around?
+6. What value is the null distribution centered around?
 Explain why this makes sense?

 \vspace{1in}

-6. What is the p-value? *Remember*: This is the value given at the bottom of the null distribution.
+7. What is the p-value? *Remember*: This is the value given at the bottom of the null distribution.

 \vspace{0.2in}

-7. Is the p-value found in question 6 for the out of class activity similar to the p-value found using the theory-based test?
+8. Is the p-value found in question 7 for the out of class activity similar to the p-value found using the theory-based test?
 Explain why you would expect this to be true.

 \vspace{1in}

 ## Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.